andym388/andym388/README.md

 ► Github Repo: <a href="https://github.com/andym388/a03_1weather-wizard">Source code for this React App</a><br>

 <b>⭐ My Meal Planner</b><br>
-My Meal Planner is a client-side browser App that uses the 👉🏼 <a href="https://spoonacular.com/food-api">Spoonacular API</a> for fetching Recipe data and Meal Plans.<br>
+My Meal Planner is a front-end browser App that uses the 👉🏼 <a href="https://spoonacular.com/food-api">Spoonacular API</a> for fetching Recipe data and Meal Plans.<br>
 It can be deployed in GitHub and hosted as a single-page website using GitHub Page.<br>
 The App consist of the following styled components:<br>
 ✅ Parts (or renders) such as Home Navigation Bar, Meal Type Selector, Cuisine Dropdown List, Search Forms and MealDaily Form that appear on every page.<br>